Skip to main content

 Can an employer charge the worker for LMIA costs?+

-No. Employers are prohibited by law from charging or recovering the $1,000 LMIA fee from the worker.
-Doing so is a violation that can result in the employer being banned from the Temporary Foreign Worker Program.
+No. Employers are prohibited by law from charging or recovering the $1,000 LMIA fee from the worker, whether directly, through payroll deductions, or via a recruiter.
+Doing so is a violation that can result in penalties and the employer being banned from the Temporary Foreign Worker Program.
+If you are asked to pay it, that is a red flag; you can report concerns to the confidential tip line on the canada.ca abuse-reporting page.

-Our $149.99 pathway report gives you a personalized analysis of LMIA-based and LMIA-exempt work permit options for your specific situation.
+Our $79.99 immigration overview gives you a detailed analysis of LMIA-based and LMIA-exempt work permit options for your circumstances.